(40314) 1999 KR16

 ' is a trans-Neptunian object on an eccentric orbit in the outermost region of the Solar System, approximately 254 km in diameter.
-It was discovered on 16 May 1999, by French astronomer Audrey Delsanti and Oliver Hainaut at ESO's La Silla Observatory in northern Chile.
+It was discovered on 16 May 1999 by French astronomer Audrey Delsanti and Oliver Hainaut at ESO's La Silla Observatory in northern Chile.
 The very reddish object has a rotation period of 11.7 hours.

 Orbit and classification

-The minor planet orbits the Sun at a distance of 34–65 AU once every 346 years (126,383 days; semi-major axis of 49.29 AU).
-Its orbit has an eccentricity of 0.31 and an inclination of 25° with respect to the ecliptic.
+The minor planet orbits the Sun at a distance between 34 and 65 AU once every 346 years (126,383 days; semi-major axis of 49.29 AU).
+Its orbit has an eccentricity of 0.31 and an inclination at an angle of 25° relative to the ecliptic.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 26 May 2002.
 As of 2025, it has not been named.

 Physical characteristics

-has two solutions of its rotation period of 6 and 12 hours, respectively, and an albedo of 0.20.
+has two solutions for its rotation period of 6 and 12 hours, respectively, and an albedo of 0.20.